Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

-Purchasing plants at the home center can be expensive.
-That’s why you should check over your plant carefully before making that purchase.
+Purchasing plants at the home center can be expensive in the short term; that’s why you should check over your plant carefully before making that purchase.
 You wouldn’t want to put a lot of effort and money into a plant that isn’t at its best.
 Making good selections and purchasing healthy plants pays off in the long run because your plant will likely survive from year to year or at least make it to the end of the growing season.

 - Do a side-by-side comparison.
 Compare several of the same species side-by-side at the garden center or nursery to see which plant looks the healthiest.
 Consider bloom size, overall height, and leaf color.

-- Avoid selecting flowering plants already in bloom, as their “shelf life” may be somewhat limited.
+- Avoid selecting flowering plants already in bloom.
+Their “shelf life” may be somewhat limited.
 It’s best to buy perennials, shrubs and trees while they are dormant.

 - Consider the current shape of the plant.
 Tall plants may indicate a plant was straining for light.
 Instead, look for full and compact plants with many stems.
 Avoid plants that look scraggly or leggy.

-- Examine the leaves (top and underside) for insects or disease.
+- Examine the leaves (top and underside) for insects and/or diseases.
 Look for holes or spots, mushiness, stickiness, or blackened areas.